mwganson/joint/README.md

 The angle of the joint objects (in degrees) relative to the face with the axis being the center of the joint objects and the local X axis of the joint object.
 The local X axis extends left to right as viewed from the front with the face on the xy_plane.
 This property is usually needed (set to 90 degrees) for creating a mating Dovetail Joint.

 ### Angle Y (float)
 The angle of the joint objects (in degrees) relative to the face with the axis being the center of the joint objects and the local Y axis of the joint object.
 The local Y axis extends front to back as viewed from the front with the face on the xy_plane.
-This property is not usually needed and is included for the rare cases where it might be needed and for the sake of completeness.
+This property is likely to be most useful when working with Cantilever Hook and Mate types.

 ### Position (vector)
 This property controls the position of the joint objects relative to the face.
 With the Dovetail Joints this property will be indispensible, but for the other joint types it will only be rarely needed.
 Most of the time you will use the X property to position the fingers of the Dovetail and Box Joints left to right.
 Dovetail Joints will rarely mate properly without adjusting the X property.
 With Box Joint and Dovetail Joints you might also want to adjust the X position for symmetry on the edges and to ensure there are not tiny (sometimes disconnected) fragments on the ends.
 The Y and Z properties will only be rarely needed.